StephenAraka/weather-app-2/README.md

 ---

 ## Demo Android APK
-I have included a demo of the application on [this like here](https://drive.google.com/file/d/1Neg5g2G_CRgInqmPXylZOckpvj2CJJn8/view?usp=drive_link).
+I have included a demo of the application on [this link here](https://drive.google.com/file/d/1_wl9HRypn7Y61CT5-_63ev4df9bT55kA/view?usp=drive_link).
 Feel free to download it and run it on any android phone.

 ## Conventions
 - **Language**: TypeScript for static typing with type safety and improved developer experience and formatted using Prettier.